thermo77/snake/README.md

+# Ncurses Snake

 ![gameplay](./gameplay.gif)

-# Description
-A simple snake game written in C that uses the ncurses library
+A simple snake game written in C that uses the ncurses library.

-# Controls

-W up
-A left
-S down
-D right
+Control the snake using the WASD keys and eat the randomly spawned food to get bigger.

 # Installation